-When it came to briefing CTA Creative Architects on the design of the two-storey house, the clients didn't have any strict ideas about how it should look aesthetically but specified that the living spaces should feel bright and airy.
+When it came to briefing CTA, also known as Creative Architects, on the design of the two-storey house, the clients didn't have any strict ideas about how it should look aesthetically but specified that the living spaces should feel bright and airy.

 "According to recently published scientific research, indoor air quality is worse than outdoor air quality," said the practice.

 "Therefore, most of our discussions with the house owner tended to the idea of a house which is able to 'breathe' 24/7 by itself."